Schatzman/webgame/README.md

 ```
 If not, check your interfaces, and bring them online until you are able to ping some external server.

-To find your interface names, once again, use:
+To find your interface names use:
 ```bash
 ip a
 ```